Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 You decide when it's convenient to empty the cup (it can be left in place overnight), and you also need to keep it clean.

-Here's a popular brand to consider: The Diva Cup.
+Here's a popular brand of menstrual cup to consider: The Diva Cup.

-Tip: Be sure to purchase the right size, because it needs to fit correctly.
+Tip: Be sure to purchase the right size, because it needs to fit correctly to avoid leaks.
+You also want to choose a size according to how heavy your flow can be.

 "I plan on working up a sweat, but I'm not sure which type of underwear will keep me as cool and clean as possible."